Rig12332113/RGB_D-vSLAM/README.md

 - Sparse landmark observation Jacobian
 - Robot and landmark EKF updates
 - Wheel-odometry, visual-update, and Gazebo ground-truth comparison
+- Separate path-only and landmark visualization outputs
-- Optional 2D and 3D discarded-landmark visualization
+- Optional 3D discarded-landmark visualization

 The bag contains IMU messages, but the current estimator does not fuse the IMU.